 Perhaps, in a distant future, Gloryhammer should provide the soundtrack for the next Star Wars.
 R2-D2 might not survive that one, though.
 The mighty Hammer of Glory would just do him.
 For sure.
 Now I am gonna unpack my virtual reality drive, blast off some Gloryhammer in my headphones and go hunting for The Force in space.

 Ed’s note: Meantime, check out the 10 Most Popular Posts @ RockmusicRaider, edition I and II.
-The album features on it, but at what rank?
-And congrats, this record also successfully made it onto the Intermittent Digest – Tome III.
+The album features on them.
+And congrats, this record also made it onto the Intermittent Digest – Tome III.
 Plus, there’s a sequel released in 2019.
 Enjoy!